Onboard Chef for a Private Jet World Tour – Anchorage (Part 3)January 08, 2015 by Richard Peterson

 The choices Chef Drew from Kincaid’s provided were Pan-Seared Alaskan Halibut with Provençal Sauce on a bed of fresh Arugula and Lavender Potatoes or Slow Roasted Thyme and Garlic Chicken Breast with Lemon Risotto and Sautéed Haricot Vert.
 It was no surprise that the golden-seared halibut was as fresh as could possibly be imagined and the skin on the chicken was crisp while the breast was as juicy as if it just came off the rotisserie.
 At first, the passengers were hesitant to eat again because they were so full, but when the trolley came by with tempting aromas and beautiful presentation, they quickly regained their appetites.
 The cart was almost empty after we finished serving.
 Once the tables were cleared, coffee and espresso were served along with some after dinner drinks… and then we hit them with the dessert cart!

 Again, Chef Drew and the Kincaid team created two fantastic selections – a Lemon Poppy Seed Scone with Fresh Macerated Strawberries and Whipped Cream or the local specialty “Ben’s Cake,” a dense dark flour pound cake topped with Rosemary Infused Honey and Cinnamon Ice Cream.
 After this course we knew they were done!
 As I stored the cart away, I looked down the aircraft and everyone was passed out in a food coma.
 We still had two hours of flight to go, so I got some well-deserved rest in the jump seat in the aft galley.

-This is the second part of a series on my personal experiences as an onboard chef touring the world in a luxury private jet.
+This is the second part of a series on my personal experiences as an on-board chef touring the world in a luxury private jet.
 If you have any questions about this article, contact me at firstname.lastname@example.org.
 For questions about in-flight catering, contact email@example.com.